Understanding HELOC Costs

 As you evaluate your options, keep in mind that not all lenders charge the same closing costs.
 Some lenders will waive certain fees as part of a special offer.
 Other lenders will include the closing costs into the total balance of your loan, so you don't have to pay cash out of pocket.

-Discover Home Loans offers home equity loans that waive closing costs and origination fees, allowing you to receive approved loans without any cash at closing
+Discover Home Loans® offers home equity loans that have no costs to you at closing and no origination fees.

 Ongoing HELOC costs and fees